-- Make sure that the pre-delivery inspection work has been carried out by an authorized Husqvarna workshop. - ✓ You receive a delivery certificate and the service record at vehicle handover. - Before your first trip, read the entire operating instructions carefully. - Get to know the controls. - Adjust the basic position of the clutch lever. ( p.
-64)
+- Make sure that the pre-delivery inspection work has been carried out by an authorized Husqvarna Motorcycles workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the basic position of the clutch lever. ( p.

-- Adjust the free travel of the hand brake lever. ( p.
 66)

+Adjust the free travel of the hand brake lever. ( p.
+68)

 - Adjust the basic position of the hand brake lever. ( p.
-66) - Adjust the basic position of the foot brake lever. ◄ ( p.
-71) - Adjust the basic position of the shift lever. ◄ ( p.
-91) - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
+68) - Adjust the basic position of the foot brake lever.
+4 ( p.
+73) - Adjust the basic position of the shift lever. ◄ (p.
+94) - Get used to handling the motorcycle on a suitable piece of land before undertaking a more challenging trip.

-Offroad, you should be accompanied by another person on another machine so that you can help each other.
+When offroad, being accompanied by another person on another vehicle so that you can help each other is recommended.

-- Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Do not make any offroad trips that exceed your ability and experience.
+Try also to ride as slowly as possible and in a standing position to get a better feeling for the motorcycle.

-- Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - If you carry any baggage, make sure it is fixed firmly as close as possible to the center of the vehicle and ensure even weight distribution between the front and rear wheels.
+- Do not make any off-road trips that exceed your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - If you carry any luggage, make sure you fix it firmly as close as possible to the center of the vehicle and ensure even weight distribution between the front and rear wheels.

-Motorcycles react sensitively to any changes in weight distribution.
+Motorcycles react sensitively to any changes of weight distribution.

-Do not exceed the overall maximum permitted weight and the axle loads.
+Do not exceed the maximum permissible weight and the maximum permissible axle loads.